 The Gut / Adrenal Gland Connection

 It is widely considered that there is a connection between the health of your gut and the health of your adrenal glands.
-If you feel you may be suffering from adrenal fatigue the easiest place to start would be to work to get your gut in balance.
+If you feel you may be suffering from adrenal fatigue a good place to start would be balancing your gut.

 If you don’t experience a change for the better, then it is important you see your doctor to rule out other conditions.

 Of course when you are stressed you feel jittery and anxious and with continual high cortisol this becomes your normal state.